6-2 Wide Tackle

 Core philosophy

-- →Put a defender in every gap and dare the offense to throw.
+- →Account for every interior gap and dare the offense to throw.

-- →Minimal coverage — a run-first, physical identity.
+- →Simple coverage — a run-first, physical identity.

 Gap & technique assignments